bhauman/lein-figwheel/README.md

 ![Fig wheel on a drink](http://s3.amazonaws.com/bhauman-blog-images/Fig-Sidecar_Pomegranate-Bistro1-1.jpg)

 #### Still a work in progress.
-But that doesn't mean its not awesome.
+But that doesn't mean its not a cool garnish.

 A Leiningen plugin that builds your ClojureScript and pushes cljs changes to the browser.